 - You Have A Major Medical Condition

 - Recent Bankruptcy

-- No Felonies in the last 10 years
+- No Felonies in the last ten years

-- No more than One DUI or Reckless Driving in the last 10 years
+- No more than one DUI or Reckless Driving in the previous ten years

 - No Marijuana Use In the Past 5 Years

-For example, some companies will allow certain people with diabetes to go through accelerated underwriting, while others would require you to take a paramedical exam.
+For example, some companies will allow certain people with diabetes to undergo accelerated underwriting, while others require you to take a paramedical exam.